SammyEnigma/winfoom/README.md

 > 👉 Note: It's a good idea to add the Winfoom's home directory to the PATH environment variable.

-Starting with v3.3.0 it is possible to modify the config directory location by setting the `WINFOOM_CONFIG` variable.
+Starting with v3.3.0 it is possible to modify the config directory location by setting the `WINFOOM_CONFIG` environment variable.
 When this variable is not set, the default value would be `WINFOOM_CONFIG=<user.home.directory.path>`.
 This allows running multiple instances of the application having different configurations.